-Some studies have shown that if dog owners give ivermectin (a common prescribed preventative) to their dog with heartworm disease monthly for two years, they are able to kill off most of the young heartworms.
+Some studies have shown that if dog owners give ivermectin (a commonly prescribed preventative) to their dog with heartworm disease monthly for two years, they are able to kill off most of the young heartworms.

-This treatment is a more budget friendly alternative, however, because it takes a while to start killing them off, the heartworms cause permanent damage to the heart and blood vessels in the meantime.
+This treatment is a more budget-friendly alternative, however, because it takes a while to start killing them off, the heartworms cause permanent damage to the heart and blood vessels in the meantime.

 This is a common route for a dog who has developed caval syndrome, where the worms have infected the heart and start spilling out requiring surgery for removal.

 Other considerations with heartworms

 While infected and on treatment, dogs should only be allowed outside for short walks to go to the bathroom.
 If you must be away from your pet either for work or to run errands, use a crate to limit activity.

-Even if your dog has been infected, properly treated, and the worms have died off, it is still possible for them to get the disease again if they are bitten by an infected mosquito.
+Even if your dog has been infected, and properly treated, and the worms have died off, it is still possible for them to get the disease again if they are bitten by an infected mosquito.